Key Asset Classes Explained (And Why Smart Investors Need To Know About Them)

 Australian government bonds are considered some of the safest in the world.

 Skyring’s Fixed Income Fund is currently returning investors up to 5.85%^ paid monthly.
-Unlike other investments that require significant capital, you can test the Skyring Fixed Income Fund with as little as $10,000.

 Ever heard the expression ‘safe as houses’?
 Real estate tends to be viewed as one of the safest places to invest and many people who otherwise have little experience in investing often look to investment properties first.
 Being able to see, touch and feel your investment can bring peace of mind and the concept of investing in property is an easy one to understand even if you’re not strongly financially experienced.